 - Login to ABRS and apply

-It is free to apply for your director identification number, but you must apply for your own number and verify your identity.
-No one else can apply for the ID on your behalf.
+It is free to apply for your director identification number, but you must apply for your own number as you are required to verify your identity.

-For more information on the director identification number, visit the Australian Government Australian Taxation Office on Modernising Business Registers or the Australian Business Registry Services site with a full overview of the Director Identification Number process.
+For more information on the director identification number, visit the Australian Business Registry Services site for a full overview of the Director Identification Number process.